io0/io0.github.io/src/pages/EV.md

 For a child without a single social script to learn the way of these Western worlds on their own, the experience of humanity becomes surreal.

-I was five and had yet to know a single social script; being required to learn a lot of them in a short amount of time made the experience of humanity surreal.
+I was five and had yet to know a single social script; being required to learn a lot of them in a short amount of time made the experience of humanity surreal. suddenly you get a stunning experience of humanity.
  -->

 I changed schools once a year for six years.
 From China to Montreal and Montreal to Toronto, I followed along while my parents figured out Western society for themselves.
-I had yet to learn a single social script when I was forced to learn many at once; the experience of humanity quickly became surreal.
+I had yet to learn a single social script when I was forced to learn many at once; the experience of living quickly became surreal.

-I had to know when to laugh and when to stop; learn French — now learn English; learn what pizza is because everyone seems to know it and react to it, and if you don't then you must be dumb or strange.
-My heart rate spiked, I went on overdrive thinking about what to say.
-Childhood created an intense internal life.
+Know when to laugh and when to stop; learn French — now learn English; learn what pizza is because everyone seems to know it and react to it, and if you don't then you must be dumb or strange.
+My heart rate spiked, my mind went on fight-or-flight, playing with children had the subjective experience of going through tiny little witch trials.

-In grade two, the kids would write short stories.
-Curt, short sentences about a boy named Sam who walked to the store.
+Childhood created an immense internal life.
+In grade two we had to write short stories.
+There were twenty or so stories about a boy named Sam who lost his ball.
 Then, in monk-like handwriting, a story about a bird named Springshine with feathers that could revive the forest.

 I was fascinated by the color chartreuse.
+Bits and pieces of text about politics, old things, dragons, opal rocks, the russian dynasty, beech trees, the ribbons in Tang dynasty paintings -- how did they float? -- lyrebirds, medieval minstrels floated through my everyday imagination.
+Textures I could feel in my mind but could never find in others.

+My internal world seemed the most beautiful thing, being so far disconnected from people.

+#### Biology Olympiad
+#### Computer Science

 It needs to touch humans, not only that but it needs to touch the white-hot core of what makes humans, human.